Kaihua-Chen/diffusion-vas/README.md

 *Note*:
 * Our default implementation runs the depth estimator during each training step, which requires more than 24GB memory per GPU and significantly increases training time (~120 hours on 8× A6000s).
-* To reduce memory usage and training time, we highly recommend precomputing and saving pseudo-depth maps ahead of time.
+* To reduce memory usage and training time, we highly recommend precomputing and saving pseudo-depth maps before training.
 This allows training on RTX 3090s and reduces training time (~30 hours) considerably.

 **Content completion fine-tuning**

 We provide end-to-end fine-tuning based on modal RGB images and predicted amodal masks:
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 accelerate launch train/train_diffusion_vas_content_comp.py \